codethor0/human-behaviour-convergence/docs/reports/FINAL_HARDENING_REPORT.md

 6. `README.md` - Updated with new indices documentation

 ### Bugs Fixed:
-1. ✅ Missing variable initialization
+1. verified Missing variable initialization
-2. ✅ API response extraction for new indices
+2. verified API response extraction for new indices
-3. ✅ Safe float conversion helper
+3. verified Safe float conversion helper
-4. ✅ Missing contributions for new indices
+4. verified Missing contributions for new indices
-5. ✅ Missing details for new indices
+5. verified Missing details for new indices

 ## Recommendations